Dear Zindagi: Controversy

-In early November 2016, reports emerged that Pakistani actor-singer Ali Zafar had been replaced by Tahir Raj Bhasin in Dear Zindagi, following the 2016 Uri terror attack and the Maharashtra Navnirman Sena’s call to ban Pakistani artists.
-However, on 14 November, Alia Bhatt denied the rumours, stating: "Nobody is being replaced.
+In the first week of November 2016, it was reported that Ali Zafar has been replaced by Tahir Raj Bhasin in the film due to the tensions created after the 2016 Uri terror attack and the subsequent ban on Pakistani actors by the Maharashtra Navnirman Sena.
+However, on 15 November 2016, Pakistan's newspaper Dawn reported that Bhatt denied the rumours at an event on 14 November 2016.
+On being asked, she said: "Nobody is being replaced.
 The film will release in its full form."
-Although Zafar had recorded two songs for the film, his versions were replaced in the soundtrack album by Arijit Singh.
-Zafar's original renditions were later released online.
+Ali Zafar has sung two songs for the film, but those were dubbed by Arijit Singh, whose versions were added into the soundtrack album instead of Zafar's.
+Later, Zafar's songs were officially shared online.

-Following the film's release, Canadian company Temple Street Productions served a legal notice to Dharma Productions, alleging that Dear Zindagi plagiarized elements from their television series Being Erica.
-Director Gauri Shinde denied the allegation.
+Shortly after the release of the film, Temple Street Productions sent a legal notice to Karan Johar's Dharma Productions for copyright infringement, alleging that the movie was inspired in detail by the Canadian television series Being Erica.
+Shinde has denied the claim.